EndpointMapper.OpenApi

 - The

-method now has only 1 overload,Configure(RouteHandlerBuilder, string route, string method)
+Configuremethod now has only 1 overload,Configure(RouteHandlerBuilder, string route, string method) - the

 - The finding of your endpoints is now done at compile time via a source generator and not a runtime using reflection.
 Now EndpointMapper is NativeAOT friendly.